-Sudden crash issues in Lightroom are often related to graphic cards drivers not being optimised to run with the latest software upgrade.
+Sudden crash issues in Lightroom are often related to graphic cards drivers not being optimized to run with the latest software upgrade.
 For that very reason, we recommend you to follow these steps.

 Mac Users: Lightroom Classic > Preferences > Performance